Course Introduction

 -

-They cost money and are therefore only implemented to deal with a specific problem.
+They cost money and are therefore only implemented to deal with one or more specific problem(s).
+Statistically in the eramba community, we call this leverage.

 -